 2016.
 Book Review: Police Encounters: Security and Surveillance in Gaza under Egyptian Rule by Ilana Feldman.
 Theoretical Criminology 20(4): 525-528.

 2016.
-“On USAID, soft power, and American globalism: A review of Development, Security, and Aid: Geopolitics and Geoeconomics at the U.S. Agency for International Development by Jamie Essex.
+Book Review: “On USAID, soft power, and American globalism: A review of Development, Security, and Aid: Geopolitics and Geoeconomics at the U.S. Agency for International Development by Jamie Essex.
 Dialogues in Human Geography 6(1): 88-90.

 2014.
 A review of Parting Ways: Jewishness and the Critique of Zionism by Judith Butler.
 Society and Space, Open Site.